 Do I need any experience?

 No. WOLV encourages participation from individuals regardless of prior experience, and in fact encourages it.
-WOLV is a great place to grow your TV resume if you had experience in high school, and is a fantastic place to start work in TV, if you have not yet started.
+WOLV is a great place to grow your TV resume if you had experience in high school.
+We’re also a fantastic place to start your career, if you have not yet started.

 What is the time commitment?